Engine82/WatchOffice/README.md

 ## Reflection and Thank You

 Throughout the course of building this app I have learned a tremendous amount.
 At the beginning of this project I had a grasp of python and the basics of programming.
 Now, after building this entire application from scratch, I have learned how to take these individual components and form them together into a cohesive and functional whole.
-Along the way I was confronted with many problems I did not yet know how to handle.
-Through the course of solving them I not only learned how to accomplish these various tasks, but also how to find answers and solve these problems in increasingle efficient ways, with increasing levels of comfort and knowledge.
+Along the way I was confronted with many problems I did not yet know how to handle; through the course of solving them I not only learned how to accomplish these various tasks, but also how to find answers and solve these problems in increasingly efficient ways, with increasing levels of comfort and knowledge.

 A huge thank you to Harvard University, David Malan, and the entire cs50 team; through your course I have learned a tremendous amount and discovered what I expect to be a lifelong passion.
 I cannot thank you enough.